Sparklebot-FN/SparkleBot/README.md

-sparkleBot is a simple project to creato a lobbybot in Fortnite....remember sparkleBot is under development!
+sparkleBot is a simple project to create a lobbybot in Fortnite....remember sparkleBot is under development!